 Students at Mitchell embark on one of the most meaningful and significant journeys of their lives.
-We are dedicated to providing an educational experience grounded in the liberal arts tradition and relevant to contemporary society.
-Mitchell's living-learning environment is designed to help students realize their full potential.
-Mitchell College firmly believes that in order to be professionally successful and personally satisfied in whatever endeavor students decide upon, they must have a head filled with knowledge, a heart motivated by compassion, and hands ready to take action to make a difference in the world.
+We firmly believe that in order to be professionally successful and personally satisfied in whatever endeavor students decide upon, they must have a head filled with knowledge, a heart motivated by compassion, and hands ready to take action to make a difference in the world.